lucia-auth/lucia/documentation/collection/main/learn/adapters/supabase.md

 ### `user`

 `id` may be `TEXT` if you generate your own user id.
 You may add additional columns to store user attributes.
-Refer to [Store user attributes](/learn/basics/store-user-attributes). `id` may be `varchar` if you generate your own user id.
+Refer to [User attributes](/learn/basics/user-attributes). `id` may be `varchar` if you generate your own user id.

 | name | type      | foreign constraint | nullable | unique | identity |
 | ---- | --------- | ------------------ | -------- | ------ | -------- |